Buyers Introduction to the Stock Photography Industry

 *Free ?

 (sigh, there’s always a caveat isn't there!)
 In terms of free when referring to stock photography, the word invariably refers to you not having to pay for the image, that said there are often some hoops to jump through when using free stock images, they might need an attribution (i.e. a credit/link) where you use the images.
-They might only be available free of charge for non commercial or non-profit use.
+They might only be available free of charge for non-commercial or non-profit use.
 In many cases you need to register (for free) on a website to download the full resolution version of the image.
-Clearly all of these free websites support themselves in one way or another, this is usually in the from of promotional messages or advertising - some good work can be found on free sites but clearly it's more likely that you will find quality images on a paid site even if only at a cost of a few dollars.
+Clearly all of these free websites support themselves in one way or another, this is usually in the form of promotional messages or advertising - some good work can be found on free sites but clearly it's more likely that you will find quality images on a paid site even if only at a cost of a few dollars.

-Whats all this about licenses?
+What's all this about licenses?

 Most people are familiar with the term copyright, and often search for ‘copyright free images’, that phrase is a bit of a misnomer, very few images are truly copyright free; those images are known as ‘public domain’ the vast majority of images are copyrighted and that copyright is owned by the author/photographer.
 You can still use a copyrighted image, indeed that's what buying stock photography is all about, every image at a stock photo agency website is copyrighted, when you ‘buy the image’ you in fact license it for use either in a specified way in the case of rights managed, or for unspecified use in the case of ‘royalty free’.
 Always check the license terms to make sure that your application is covered under the license agreement.